 *because guru is soooo Web 1.0 and ninja isn't as awesome as robot zombies

-Hi, I'm Bryan Bibat and I'm a freelance software engineer based in Taguig City, Philippines.
+Hi, I'm Bryan Bibat and I'm a retired software engineer based in Taguig City, Philippines.
 I have 9 years of experience in developing software, mainly web applications.

 For inquiries, you can contact me at my e-mail address email@example.com.